apache/incubator-openwhisk-GitHubSlackBot/docs/OpenWhiskDrinkingOurOwnChampagne.md

 ## Architecture

 The GitHub Slack Bot is built on a set of three actions (like microservices) which are invoked either by some triggers or by another action in a sequence of dependent actions.
-One action is invoked by regular pulll request updates received from a GitHub repository and an action sequence (consisting of two actions) is triggered periodically by an internal OpenWhisk alarm (similar to a cron job).
+One action is invoked by regular pull request updates received from a GitHub repository and an action sequence (consisting of two actions) is triggered periodically by an internal OpenWhisk alarm (similar to a cron job).

 Each of the actions in GitHub Slack Bot are implemented in JavaScript, using the Node.js runtime provided by OpenWhisk on Bluemix.
 Here’s what each action does within its triggered flow.